TechnicJelle/GPUForBeginners/docs/chapter02/README.md

 # Chapter 2: Blank Screen

-In this chapter, we will give the window we created in the last chapter a color, instead of black.
+In this chapter, we will fill the window we created in the last chapter up with a custom color of our choosing.

 ## GPU Device